daremat/es6-epf/README.md

 > Classes, Promise, lodash, transform, component template
 * add static flippable images to the game view
 > A flippable card is very easy to write, here is an example: [https://jsfiddle.net/68agoj1q/]

+> ![tip] __Pro tip__: Use your browser debugger as often as you can, this can be tricky and sometimes confusing to go into javascript realtime machinery, but this is a very good habit.

 * initialize the game with n cards, using 2 classes: *Board* and *Card*
 ```javascript
 //board.js